Angels in art: Medieval art

 Medieval depictions of angels borrow from the Byzantine.
 In the French Hours of Anne of Brittany, Gabriel wears a dalmatic.
-In the later Middle Ages they often wear the vestments of a deacon, a cope over a dalmatic, especially Gabriel in Annunciation scenes - for example The Annunciation by Jan van Eyck.
+In the later Middle Ages they often wear the vestments of a deacon, a cope over a dalmatic, especially Gabriel in Annunciation scenes – for example The Annunciation by Jan van Eyck.
 This indicated that, for all their powers, they could not perform the Eucharist, and were in this respect outranked by every priest, reinforcing the prestige of the clergy.
 In Early Christian art white robes were almost invariably adopted, sometimes bound with the "golden girdle" of Revelation.
 During the mediæval period senior angels were often clad in every brilliant colour, while junior ranks wore white.
 Early Renaissance painters such as Jan van Eyck and Fra Angelico painted angels with multi-colored wings.
 Depictions of angels came to combine medieval notions of beauty with feminine ideals of grace and beauty, as in da Panicale's 1435 Baptism of Christ.

 Renaissance art

 The classical erotes or putto re-appeared in art during the Italian Renaissance in both religious and mythological art, and is often known in English as a cherub, the singular of cherubim, actually one of the higher ranks in the Christian angelic hierarchy.
 They normally appear in groups and are generally given wings in religious art, and are sometimes represented as just a winged head.
 They generally are just in attendance, except that they may be amusing Christ or John the Baptist as infants in scenes of the Holy Family.

+The classic example of Renaissance art showing Erotes is the depiction of Eros and Cupid.
+In the Greek mythology, Eros and his Roman counterpart Cupid, are winged and have arrows they use to manipulate people to fall in love.